HL7/fhir-specialty-rx/input/pages/index.md

 NCPDP created a task group to focus on the exchange of this data, with the goal of reducing the time to therapy for a patient who has been prescribed a specialty medication.
 The group identified demographic, clinical and coverage information needed to support the process, and defined data exchange workflows between the clinic, pharmacy and other fulfilling parties to efficiently deliver the data to the parties that need it.

 This information is outside of the scope of the NCPDP e-prescription standard that conveys specialty orders to pharmacies in the US today.
-After an extensive analysis of the types of information required beyond that carried in the prescription, the task group determined that developing an implementation guide using HL7 FHIR would be the best approach for meeting this need.
+After an extensive analysis of the types of information required beyond what is carried in the prescription, the task group determined that developing an implementation guide using HL7 FHIR would be the best approach for meeting this need.
 Exchange of that information is the focus of this guide.

 ### Scope of This Guide